TotalMiner/totalminer.github.io/lua/lua-doc.md

 # (Official) LUA Scripts Documentation

-This documentation describes every type and function provided for lua scripting.
+This documentation is a reference for using the LUA programming language to create in game scripts in Total Miner.

 This documentation is unfinished.
 Please report any problems.